cwindolf/dartsort/README.md

  - [ ] NPUltra standard geom.
  - [ ] Data augmentation
     - [ ] Spikes on the edge of the probe are outliers (maxchan is not near center) -- least squares doesn't care, but a neural net does.
 Maybe the pipeline can extract extra channels, and the data loader can randomly slide a window around.
+ - [ ] Heatmap vis cropping: can do this by using a non-constant dt - eg, show us samples at something like `[[-2:0.1:-1] [-2:0.02:-1] [1:0.1:2]]` ms in matlab notation, or something like this (dt changes per spike?)

 *Working on:*

  - [ ] Train conv VAEs
     - Architecture code is here, but not learning well yet...
     - [ ] Learning stability: data processing, etc
-       - [ ] Probably should normalize input data somehow so that we don't have to lean on batchnorm so much.
+       - [x] Probably should normalize input data somehow so that we don't have to lean on batchnorm so much.
 I think it is interfering with learning and we shouldn't need it...
        - [ ] Same for supervised keys -- they are not very Gaussian, might interfere with the DKL.
        - [ ] PCA preprocessing
-       - [ ] Scale the loss to standard units?
-Would correspond to like a N(0,n) or something?
+       - [x] Scale the loss to standard units?
+Would correspond to like a N(0,n) or something
-    - [ ] Overfit [PS]VAE to templates
+    - [x] Overfit [PS]VAE to templates
        - [ ] See if standard geom and z relative to bottom helps learning
     - [ ] Add in $\beta$ and all that, and figure out hyperparameter search.
 Hyperopt?
- - [ ] Movies of PCA/Parafac features over time, do they drift?
+ - [x] Movies of PCA/Parafac features over time, do they drift?
-    - If we still see wiggles in the clusters after re-locating, are the wiggles strongest during periods of large probe motion?
+    - [ ] If we still see wiggles in the clusters after re-locating, are the wiggles strongest during periods of large probe motion?
- - [ ] Heatmap vis cropping: can do this by using a non-constant dt - eg, show us samples at something like `[[-2:0.1:-1] [-2:0.02:-1] [1:0.1:2]]` ms in matlab notation, or something like this (dt changes per spike?)
  - [ ] Relocate by interpolation / shift on Z rather than scaling by ptps
     - [x] Torch code to do image translation
     - [ ] How to deal with the boundary?
 Zeros?
 Or, could use the waveform on the edge and do PTP rescaling?